AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Fighter.md

 The next attack against the target until the start of your next turn is made with advantage.

 #### Pugilist - Concussion
-If the attack hits, the target must make a Constitution saving throw against 10 + your attack bonus or be stunned until the end of its next turn.
+If the attack hits, the target must make a Resilience saving throw against 10 + your attack bonus or be stunned until the end of its next turn.

 #### Sharpshooter - Headshot
-The weapon's lethal property is increased by 2 for the attack, but you get a -2 penalty to the attack roll.
+The weapon's [[Weapon Rules#Lethal|lethal]] trait is increased by 2 for the attack, but you get a -2 penalty to the attack roll.

 #### Skewer - Puncture
 If the attack hits, the target must make a Constitution saving throw against 10 + your attack bonus or take 3d4 additional necrotic damage.

 #### Sweeper - Bulldoze
-If the attack hits, the target must make a Strength saving throw against 10 + your attack bonus or take 1d4 additional bludgeoning damage and be pushed back 10'.
+If the attack hits, the target must make a Resilience saving throw against 10 + your attack bonus or take 1d4 additional bludgeoning damage and be pushed back 10'.

 #### Swiftblade - Outspeed
 The target takes additional damage equal to your Strength or Dexterity modifier, and you may move an additional 5' as a part of your attack.